-Bangladesh

-Risk Level: Extreme

-Country Overview:

-Travelers should avoid traveling to Bangladesh due to the recent civil unrest in Dhaka.
-The country was gripped by weeks of anti-government protests caused by university student protests against civil service job quotas.
+Travelers should avoid traveling Bangladesh due to the recent civil unrest in Dhaka.
+The country was gripped by weeks of anti-government protests caused by university student protests civil service job quotas.
 As the protests grew, clashes between police and protestors resulted in over 300 deaths.
 Attempts to quell the protests failed and led to the resignation of former Prime Minister Sheikh Hasina on August 5, 2024.
-Professor Muhammad Yunus was named interim prime minister.
+Professor Muhammad Yunus was named Chief Advisor to fulfil the role of prime minister for the caretaker government.

 Political rallies and demonstrations may occur, leading to clashes with law enforcement.
 Arson, violence, and vandalism can happen in towns and cities nationwide.
 Attacks against property and public transport are possible.

 Travelers should be aware of petty crimes such as pickpocketing in crowded areas.
 Crimes such as muggings, burglaries, assaults, and illegal drug trafficking constitute most of the criminal activity in Bangladesh's major cities.
 These crimes tend to be situational, based on time and location.

 Terrorist attacks can happen with little or no warning, targeting public areas such as tourist locations, transportation hubs, markets/shopping malls, restaurants, places of worship, school campuses, and government facilities.
-Due to security concerns, US Embassy personnel in Bangladesh are subject to some movement and travel restrictions.
-The US government may have limited ability to provide emergency services to US citizens in Bangladesh due to these travel restrictions, a lack of infrastructure, and limited local emergency response resources.
-The Khagrachari, Rangamati, and Bandarban Hill Tracts districts experience occasional communal violence, crime, terrorism, kidnapping, and other security risks.
-Kidnappings have occurred in the region, including those motivated by domestic or familial disputes and those targeting members of religious minorities.
-Separatist organizations and political violence also pose additional threats to visitors to the region, and there have been recent instances of IED explosions and active shootings.
-Prior approval from the Government of Bangladesh's Ministry of Home Affairs Office of Public Safety is required if you travel to these areas.
+Due to security concerns, U.S. Embassy personnel in Bangladesh are subject to some movement and travel restrictions.
+The U.S. government may have limited ability to provide emergency services to U.S. citizens in Bangladesh due to these travel restrictions, a lack of infrastructure, and limited local emergency response resources.

 Belarus

-Risk Level: Extreme

-Country Overview:

-The security situation in Belarus is hazardous due to ongoing Russian military operations in Belarus and Russian military operations in Ukraine.
+The security situation Belarus is hazardous due to military ongoing Russian operations in Belarus and Russian military operations in Ukraine.
 Travel to Belarus is not advised due to the risk of arbitrary enforcement of laws, the Russian military attack on Ukraine, and Russian military operations.

-The US Embassy in Belarus has closed, and all US consular services have been suspended.
-All US government employees have departed the

-country, and it is advised to exercise extreme caution and vigilance and avoid all public demonstrations.
+The U.S. Embassy in Belarus has closed, and all U.S. consular services have been suspended.
+All U.S. government employees have departed the country, and it is advised to exercise extreme caution and vigilance and avoid all public demonstrations.
 Belarusian authorities are known to detain individuals for suspicion of alleged affiliations with opposition parties or alleged participation in political protests.
 The Belarusian Government has arrested thousands of individuals, and Belarusian authorities have targeted independent and foreign media.
 It forced a commercial aircraft transiting Belarusian airspace to stop and land to arrest an opposition journalist.
 Belarus does not recognize dual nationality; authorities consider travelers with a Belarusian passport to be Belarusian.

 The Belarusian Government supports Russia's attack on Ukraine, with Russian military operations taking place in Belarus and the country facilitating the launch of Russian missile strikes into Ukraine.
 There is a heightened threat of conflict ensuing within Belarusian borders.
 The situation remains unpredictable and could escalate without warning.
 The following areas are considered exceptionally high risk due to Russian and Belarusian military presence: Yelsk, Rechitsa, Mazyr, Gomel, Bresk, Baranovichi, and Asipovichy.
-As of July 18, Lithuania has imposed additional border restrictions with Belarus, closing all entry points except for Medininkai-Kamenny Log and Šalčininkai-Benyakoni.
-Cars registered in Belarus are now generally prohibited from entering, though some exceptions will apply until August 16.

 It is illegal to take photographs of any military activity or establishments.
 Although the situation is calm throughout the rest of the country and Minsk, it could change quickly and without warning.
 Some border crossings into Poland have been closed to vehicles, and more movement restrictions can be implemented at short notice, especially in the border regions.

+ANDERAMBOUKANE

 Burkina Faso

-Risk Level: Extreme

-Country Overview:

-The security situation in Burkina Faso hazardous. with some parts of the country being extremely unsafe.
+The security situation in Burkina Faso is hazardous, with some parts of the country being extremely unsafe.
 It is advised to avoid all travel to Burkina Faso due to terrorism and crime.
 There is a high risk to personal safety and security because of terrorist activity and common violent crimes.

 Burkina Faso's military Government was